Glycolic acid (alpha hydroxy acid - AHA)

 If you see a zit forming try blasting it with 10% glycolic acid after you have applied 2.5% benzoyl peroxide and allowed it to dry.
 Many people find that this prevents the zit from maturing.
 Keep in mind that the way this works best is if you catch it very early.

-When anything rubs against the skin repeatedly, such as a chin strap or helmet for example, it irritates the skin and can cause a breakout.
+When anything rubs against the skin repeatedly, such as a chin strap or baseball cap for example, it irritates the skin and can cause a breakout.
 Attempt to avoid or reduce irritation when possible.
-If you do end up irritating your skin, you may find that applying AHA after your next Regimen application can help prevent an irritation-induced acne flare up.
+If you do end up irritating your skin, you may find that applying glycolic acid after your next Regimen application can help prevent an irritation-induced acne flare up.